No Winners Here Tonight

 Andrew Welsh-Huggins’s work is the only comprehensive study of the history of the death penalty in Ohio.
 His analysis concludes that the current law, crafted by lawmakers to punish the worst of the state’s killers, doesn’t come close to its intended purpose and instead varies widely in its implementation.
 Welsh-Huggins takes on this controversial topic evenhandedly and with respect for the humanity of the accused and the victim alike.
 This exploration of the law of capital punishment and its application will appeal to students of criminal justice as well as those with an interest in law and public policy.

-Andrew Welsh-Huggins is legal affairs reporter with the Associated Press in Columbus, Ohio.
+Andrew Welsh-Huggins is a writer and editor with the Associated Press in Columbus, Ohio.
 He has written extensively on capital punishment, the drug trade, and politics.
-He is the author of three Andy Hayes mysteries, Fourth Down Out, Slow Burn, and Capitol Punishment.
+He is the author of three Andy Hayes mysteries: Fourth Down and Out, Slow Burn, and Capitol Punishment, as well as No Winners Here Tonight: Race, Politics, and Geography in One of the Country’s Busiest Death Penalty States and Hatred at Home: al-Qaida on Trial in the American Midwest

 Order a print copyPaperback · $19.96 · Add to Cart